LAFS.4.W.4.10Archived Standard

 Type: Lesson Plan

-In this lesson, students will use ears of corn to write five descriptive paragraphs using the 5 senses.
-This lesson could be a precursor to Lesson 4: Crazy about Corn (Narrative writing).
+In this lesson, students will use ears of corn to write a descriptive paragraph using adjectives to improve their writing.

 Type: Lesson Plan